BHAVESHSHANKAR/disease_prediction_system/README.md

 # disease_prediction_system
-it is web application based on the user symptoms it will predict the disease type diseases like head_ache... can type mutliple diseases like head_ache,cough used datasets for severity description and preactions and disease detection used flask in backend used vite+react in frontend
+Disease Prediction SYstem is a web application used to provide precautions based on the used Symptoms Used Languages and data:
+1.vite+React on frontend
+2.Flask,Datasets on backend

+To Run :
+1.cd frontend
+2.cd disease-prediction-chatbot
+3.run npm dev
+4.open another terminal
+5.cd backend
+python app.py